 In a school where after school activities are mandatory among all students, Hajime and her friend Sayo come across a new club that they have never seen before.
 The club is called "The Cultural Activity Preservation Club."
 The two enter the room to find all kinds of analog jobs and activities, such as handcrafting mats and toothpicks.
-This is a unique cultural manga mixed with comedy so as not to bore you, this is Double J!
+This is a unique cultural anime mixed with comedy so as not to bore you, this is Double J!

 #1: "Wani to Shampoo (ワニとシャンプー)" by Momoiro Clover Z (eps 1-10) #2: "Kyou no Hi wa Sayounara (今日の日はさようなら)" by Hajime Usami (Ayuru Ohashi), Sayo Arima (Emiri Kato), Aya Chousokabe (Kanami Satou), Maria Sassa (Chiaki Omigawa), Ema Houjou (Ayana Taketatsu), Shizuma Sanada (Ryou Hirohashi), Françoise

 It hurts me to see how many people just outright dislike Double-J because it wasn´t what they wanted or were used to.

 Double-J, for me, was exactly what I had expected and looked forward to.